NotLatif/OpenComputers-WAN/README.md

 - WAN communications (routers)
 - ISP to connect multiple routers
 - DHCP assignment to WAN and LAN
-- NAT tables to avoid broadcasting
+- ARP/NAT tables to avoid broadcasting

 ## usage
 right now I only tested LAN messages which you can send using `LAN/router_info.lua` script on one OC and have it read by the `LAN/client.lua` script on another OC connected in a LAN with a Router (see below how)